Person reviewing credit report deciding whether to pay off collections or wait for them to age off

 Quick Answer

 The decision to pay off collections or wait is not one-size-fits-all.
-According to the Consumer Financial Protection Bureau (CFPB), most negative items, including collection accounts, remain on your credit report for 7 years from the date of first delinquency — regardless of whether you pay them.
+According to the Consumer Financial Protection Bureau (CFPB), most negative items, including collection accounts, remain on your credit report for 7 years from the date of first delinquency, regardless of whether you pay them.
 The real question is what that collection is costing you right now.

 How Do Collections Actually Affect Your Credit Score?

-A collection account damages your credit score most in its first two years, then gradually loses impact as it ages.
+A collection account damages your credit score most sharply in its first two years, then gradually loses impact as it ages.
 Under FICO Score 8 — still the most widely used scoring model — any collection account with a balance above $100 will negatively affect your score.
 Paid collections, however, carry less weight under newer models like FICO Score 9 and VantageScore 4.0, which ignore paid collections entirely.

 The Medical Debt Exception